kno2502/amazon-associates-link-builder/readme.txt

 == Changelog ==

+= 1.4.8 - August 10, 2017 =
+* Improvement in error display message on product search.
+* Fix: HandleBar template not being loaded for a few users on product search.

 = 1.4.7 - July 27, 2017 =
 * Fix: `Warning: DOMDocument::loadHTML(): Empty string supplied as input.`
 * Fix: Ad would not be rendered even if one ASIN has expired for any multi-ASIN shortcode.